 -

-Multiple Vacancies for Law Grads in a Govt Organisation : Remuneration More than Rs.
-96,000/- per month A reputed government organisation ha...
+Vacancy for Law Graduates in a Govt Organisation : Remuneration More than Rs.
+94,500/- p.m.
+A Reputed Govt organisation has issued notice fo...

 -